sbt/sbt-native-packager/src/sphinx/archetypes/java_app/generating-files.rst

 You can see the license file is now included in the distribution.

-TODO - Describe linuxPackageMappings

 With control over mappings, you can rework any aspect of the native packager defaults just by overriding which files are used.
 However,  sometimes the defaults don't need to be completely replaced, just altered a bit.

-Next, let's look at :doc:`how to provide our own BASH template <OverridingTemplates>` that the native packager will use when generating the script.